Teikyo Lab.

 Elucidating the relationship between lipid metabolic processes and diseases

-In addition to serving as an energy source for living organisms, they also have a variety of other functions.
+In addition to serving as an energy source for living organisms, it also has a variety of other functions.

-Recent research has revealed its relationship with many diseases.
+Recent studies have revealed its connection with many diseases.

-The Laboratory of Physical Pharmacy Faculty of Pharma-Science of Pharmaceutical Sciences, Teikyo University, has been conducting research for many years focusing on the relationship between lipids and diseases.
+The Department of Physical Pharmacology at Teikyo University's Faculty of Pharmaceutical Sciences Pharmaceutical Sciences has been conducting research for many years focusing on the relationship between lipids and disease.

-Discovered the relationship between colorectal cancer and inborn errors of metabolism and very long chain fatty acids.
+Discovered the relationship between colon cancer, congenital metabolic disorders, and very long-chain fatty acids.

-We have developed molecular probes to track the metabolic process of fatty acids, etc.
+He has developed his own molecular probes to track the metabolic process of fatty acids.

-He continues his research to further deepen the understanding of lipids.
+He continues his research to further deepen his understanding of lipids.

 A wide variety of structures and functions